hbeni/fgcom-mumble/README.md

 ### ATIS

-ATIS Recording and -playback is provided by a set specialized server side bots.
+ATIS Recording and -playback is provided by a set of specialized server side bots.
 Look for the recorder bot in mumbles channel list to see if the server supports ATIS recordings.

 Recording
 ---------